 Offshore Wind: Major Milestones & Achievements

 State and federal processes for developing offshore wind energy projects in the U.S. are well underway.
-2016 saw the nation's first offshore wind farm come online, and at the end of 2016 there were 17 projects in various stages of development across the East, West, and Great Lakes coasts.
+2016 saw the nation's first offshore wind farm come online, and at the end of 2017 there were 14 projects in various stages of development across the East and Great Lakes coasts.

-A number of milestones have been achieved since then, with increased activity in 2015 and 2016, including the nation's first offshore wind farm, Block Island Wind Farm off of Rhode Island.
+A number of milestones have been achieved since then, including commissioning of the nation's first offshore wind farm, the Block Island Wind Farm off of Rhode Island.
 States like Massachusetts, New Jersey, and New York have made commitments to develop a combined 7,500 MW of offshore wind by 2030, and more activity is on the horizon.

 - In January, New York Governor Cuomo announced a commitment to develop up to 2.4 gigawatts of offshore wind by 2030, the largest such commitment in the nation.